by Marcelle Pick, OB/GYN NP

 Endometriosis is a condition that is normally more painful than dangerous.
 A lot of women who have endometriosis are unaware of its presence until they attempt to become pregnant.
 Endometriosis can cause severe fertility problems and always needs to be ruled out if someone has cramping with their menses and can’t get pregnant.
 It can also cause irregular spotting, bleeding, and pain, including pain with intercourse.
 For women with severe endometriosis, the pain can be unbearable, especially around their period, and or around ovulation.

 Acupuncture can be very helpful for pain management.
 If fertility is an issue, PT techniques such as integrative manual therapy (IMT) and Clear Passages could be investigated.
 Both these techniques have been quite successful in increasing fertility when every else failed.
 Laparoscopy is often used in more severe cases for conclusive diagnosis and treatment.
-For more precise information on alternative treatments for endometriosis, see our article.
+For more precise information on alternative treatments for endometriosis, see our articles on this topic.

 In case your decision to get a hysterectomy is an optional one, consider yourself fortunate.
 You may want to spend some time researching your options and then figuring out what will be the best choice, or option for you before you decide to have surgery.
 The good news is that more and more options are becoming available.